Default Windows Update data location

-Step 3: In the left-pane of Troubleshooting window, click View all link to view all built-in troubleshooters in Windows 10.
+Step 3: In the left pane of the Troubleshooting window, click View all link to view all built-in troubleshooters in Windows 10.

 Step 4: Click on Windows Update to launch Windows Update troubleshooter.

-Step 5: Click Next button to let the troubleshooter to look for problems.
-If you’re asked to run the troubleshooter as admin, click Try troubleshooting as administrator to run with admin rights.
+Step 5: Click the Next button to let the troubleshooter look for problems.
+If you’re asked to run the troubleshooter as admin, click Try troubleshooting as an administrator to run with admin rights.

-Step 6: The troubleshooter will attempt to fix above mentioned issues with Windows Update.
+Step 6: The troubleshooter will attempt to fix the issues mentioned above with Windows Update.
 Once done, you may close the troubleshooter.